Jlzeng-i/Nikke-OL-Summarizer/README.md

  Individually store gear stats\
  Allow you to store data in a discord bot\
- Allow it to run on CUDA but I'm lazy and its very small work so I haven't felt the need to do anything Just realized that if you haven't fully upgraded an equipment it takes up a different area.
-Great.
+ Allow it to run on CUDA but I'm lazy and its very small work so I haven't felt the need to do anything ~Just realized that if you haven't fully upgraded an equipment it takes up a different area.
+Great.~ DONE

 ## Limitations
   OCR will sometimes just confused numbers for letters - I don't think I can catch all of these but I do print these out for the user to use to fill in later.\